 By Car

 The easiest way to get to Tequila from Puerto Vallarta is by renting a car.
-The trip takes about four hours via highway 200.
+The trip takes about four hours via Highway 200.
 As most people end up drinking in Tequila, I would turn this into an overnight trip and spend the night – or turn it into an extended road trip around Jalisco!

 It’s easy to rent a car in Puerto Vallarta.

-The best way is to look on Discover Cars, which searches multiple agencies at once to find you the best deal.
+Need a rental car?
+Book on Discover Cars, which searches multiple agencies at once to find you the best deal.

 As Tequila is just an hour from Guadalajara, a beautiful city in Mexico, many people combine the two destinations in one trip.

-In Guadalajara, head to the Tequila Express bus station.
+If you’re already in Guadalajara, head to the Tequila Express bus station.
 The bus takes about 1.5 hours and leaves every hour or so in each direction.

 There are also many day tours to Tequila that leave from Guadalajara.